 18. Wrist Feather Tattoo

 If you have a tattoo that you love and want to see every day, why not consider getting a wrist tattoo?
 The location is one of the most popular places for women to get tattooed because of its visibility; plus, ink in this area looks super cute.
 The wrist works best with small and simple tattoo designs, which are subtle but elegant.
-It is worth remembering that the thin skin and lack of muscle in this spot make it a relatively painful body art place.
+It is worth remembering that this spot’s thin skin and lack of muscle make it a relatively painful body art place.

 19. Feather Tattoo on the Foot